lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ansible_group_priority=10
 ```

+Since the 'cluster' group now has the greatest depth path, using the rule it would be expected that the 'test' variable value will be set to 'cluster'.

-The results are now consistent with the stated rule:
+In fact, the observed results are now consistent with the stated rule:

 ```output
 ansible -i hosts.ex4.ini -m debug -a var=test host1